SOC 2 automation doesn’t simply make compliance easier, it also makes it possible.

 Brief history of the AICPA

-The origin of the AICPA dates back to 1887.
+The origin of the AICPA dates back to the year of 1887.
 At this time, the American Association of Public Accountants (AAPA) was formed.
 In 1916, the AAPA was succeeded by the Institute of Public Accountants.
 Prior to the start time of 1887, there were committee meetings that began, with the first one held in December 1886.
 In this first meeting, the first Bylaws of the AAPA in 1897 established three committees: Finance and Audit Committee; Committee on Elections, Qualifications and Examinations; and the Committee on Bylaws.